Optics series, lecture — III

 Lets consider two paths between the coordinates A and B of the ray of light, as shown above, one that goes via C and the other that goes via C’.
 Then the total time taken for path ACB is:

-We define: as the optical path length or OPL.
+We define: or as the optical path length or OPL.
+Then;

-The actual path between two points taken by a ray of light is the one which is traversed in the least time.
+- can be stated as; the actual path between two points taken by a ray of light is the one which is traversed in the least time”.

 For minimum optical path length angle of incidence i ( ∠APS ), angle of reflection r ( ∠SPB ) are equal and incident ray, reflected ray and normal are on the same plane.
 This is the law of reflection and Fermat’s principle leads to this.